 You also have an opportunity to demonstrate your ability to communicate and build rapport cross-functionally.
 To get a head start on that, find out the individuals’ names and roles beforehand and look them up online to find clues to their interests and personalities.
 If you’re unable to do this, be sure you ask for business cards when you are introduced.
 You’ll need that information in order to send a thank-you note to each interviewer.

-Connect with the interviewers as individuals.
 After asking for permission to take notes, jot down their names, arranged visually to correspond to their physical locations at the table.
 This will help you address each person by name and build rapport.

 Sequential or Serial Interviews